alex/recipes/cook/french-toast.rst

 Instructions
 ------------

 #.
-Place eggs, milk, and vanilla extract in a bowl.
+Place egg, milk, and vanilla extract in a bowl.
 #.
 Mix with a whisk ("I can’t just use a fork?"
 "Truthfully, you can").
 #.
 Place slides of bread in a glass pyrex container and pour mixture ever.
 #.
 Ensure the bread is soaked in the mixture, stab the slices with a fork.